Track branches in your SCM system

 You can drill down to branch details to access a link to the branch in the SCM.

 To manually associate a branch with a feature or backlog item, within the branch details pane click Link to Backlog Items.
 To remove a link, click Unlink to Backlog Items (in the context of a feature, user story, quality story, or defect).

 You can also click Link to Branches from the context of a feature, user story, quality story, or defect.
 Automatically any related items will also be linked to the branch, giving you traceability.

 Note: ALM Octane associates a features both with its directly associated branches, and those propagated by its user stories.
 At the feature level, you can only unlink branches that are directly associated with the feature (and not those that were propagated).

 Branches in Team Backlog

-In the Team Backlog module you can see all the branches in the workspace, including those that are not associated with a specific feature or backlog item.
+In the Team Backlog module, the Development > Branches tab shows all the branches in the workspace, including those that are not associated with a specific feature or backlog item.

 You can filter branches by team, team member, release, and milestone.

 You can use the Create Branch external action to create a branch in your SCM repository from within an ALM Octane entity.
 This enables you (for example) to create a feature in ALM Octane, and then select the Create Branch menu command to create a branch in your repository for this feature.
 For details, see Add external actions.